 I’ve had the opportunity to study talent management, training, and human resources for more than ten years now.
 And after talking with literally hundreds of companies, leaders, and specialists, I’ve come to a simple conclusion.

 Strategic HR is a “craft.”

 It is something we do carefully by hand, with great love and affection, … Read more»

 Over the last ten years the learning technology industry has undergone radical change.
 With a flurry of acquisitions and many new technologies now available for learning, it is increasingly difficult for a corporate training manager to develop an integrated learning platform.
-In this article I review the history of this space and point out … Read more»
+In this article I review the history of this space and point out some … Read more»

 Our business is now a growing enterprise within Deloitte, a global professional services firm.

 As part of Deloitte Consulting LLP, we will be able to enhance our growth, expand our global reach, and deepen our relationships with clients.
-This acquisition … Read more»
+This acquisition gives … Read more»